iluvjava/Maths/Notebook 2.0 obsidian/AMATH 503 Intro to Partial Differential Equations/Helmholtz Equation in a Cylinder.md

 \tag{1}
 $$

-And we never learned it, the proof or the derivation here is skipped.
+And we never learned it, the proof or the derivation may make use of

 ---
 ### **Separation of Variables**